 The aspects of functional use of language specified for Level-B fall under the main headings of: Ask and Give Information; Express Opinions; Express Preferences, Desires and Wishes; Influence the Interlocutor; Relate Socially; and Structure a Discourse.
 Relate Socially is, for example, further divided into: greet, return a greeting, direct yourself at someone, present yourself to someone, respond to a presentation, ask about the necessity for a presentation; solicit to be presented; welcome someone; respond to a welcome; excuse yourself, respond to an excusing; thank someone; respond to thanks; present your sympathies/condolences; propose a toast; congratulate; express good wishes; respond to congratulations and good wishes; pass on greeting or wishes for better health; respond to being wished; and take your leave of someone (the other sub-headings have much more ample lists of situations).

-As is the case in most languages, there exist stock formulations or politesse’s for each of the above situations in Spanish, which one has to learn.
+As is the case in most languages, there exist stock formulations or politesse’s for each of the above situations in Spanish, which one has to learn as essential “can do” communicative skills.
 But without getting familiar with the curriculum first, how would you know that this may be expected of you in the exam?

-The chapters in the curriculum inventory on socio-cultural characteristics of the Hispanic world are also very detailed.
+The chapters in the curriculum inventory on the history and socio-cultural characteristics of the Hispanic world are also very detailed.
 This is our brief summation of the section on history, as prescribed for LEVEL-B:

 History of the Hispanic World – events and protagonists of past and present